jorbDehmel/oak/docs/manual.md

 New    | TYPE_NAME | Instantiation
 Del    | N/A       | Deletion

-There is no `Oak` equivalent to `C++`'s increment and decrement operators.
+**Note A:** There is no `Oak` equivalent to `C++`'s increment and decrement operators, although such a rule would be trivial to write.

-It is notable that there is not a set return type for many of these.
-It is common to see `copy` return `T`, `^T`, or `void`.
+**Note B:** There is not a set return type for many of these.

-With a few exceptions, operator alias replacement occurs within parenthesis (either as standalone blocks for evaluation or as part of a function call).
-However, in cases like assignment parenthesis are inferred.
+For instance, it is common to see `copy` return the type of the item copied into, the type of the item copied from, or `void`.

-No `std` `Oak` files use `C++`-style streams, but there is nothing in the language stopping them from working.
+**Note C:** No `std` `Oak` files use `C++`-style streams, but there is nothing in the language stopping them from working.
 However, the obfuscation they add to programmers only familiar with modern languages most likely outweighs any benefit they might provide.

 ## Atomic Types

+The following are the built-in types of `Oak`, with their `C++` equivalents.

 `C++`               | `Oak`
 --------------------|-------